arolle/basex-docu/README.md

 TODO
 ----

-- finalize xq install script
 - syntax highlighting
 - incremental updating (i.e. only load changed articles on second run)
-- abstract step 5 and 11 in xq; not using BaseX proc module
 - styling
   - add some colour
-  - smaller font-size
 - break longlonglong lines
 - break br-tags -- deleted at present
 - table widths -- cells have same width at present as colwidth is deleted in 9